by James Traverse

 In this Light…

-Yoga Nidra Spiritual Training is a powerful meditation technique that is often referred to as “yogic sleep”.
+Spiritual Training is a powerful meditation technique that is often referred to as “yogic sleep.
 It is a guided meditation that leads you into a profound meditative state, allowing you to relax and release any physical, mental, and emotional tensions and to access another way of knowing.

-Whether you are new to meditation or an experienced practitioner, Yoga Nidra is a practice that can benefit people of all ages and levels of ability.
+Whether you are new to meditation or an experienced practitioner, Yoga Nidra is Meditation Made Easy – it is a practice that benefits people of all ages and levels of ability.